Fujifilm X100F vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100F and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the X100F and the A7R III have been discontinued, but can regularly be found used on ebay.
 The X100F was replaced by the Fujifilm X100V, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X100F and A7R III can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Is the Fujifilm X100F better than the Sony A7R III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.